 The atomic age began between heartbeats at 8:15 am on August 6, 1945 when the Japanese city of Hiroshima was leveled by an atomic bomb.
-Three days later, the United States dropped a second bomb on Nagasaki.
-This month marks the 70th anniversary of when humanity first broke atoms in anger.
+Three days later, the United States dropped a second bomb on Nagasaki, marking the first time humanity broke atoms in anger.

 For the people of Hiroshima, the day was one of unimaginable suffering.
 The blast killed 80,000 instantly, and over 100,000 additional people would later succumb to their injuries, perish in the conflagration that consumed the city, or die from the radiation that fell darkly to the earth in a “black rain.”